 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This alternate planes of existence, military science fiction, science fiction is a hardcover edition that was published by ROC on October 4, 2011 and has 422 pages.
+alternate planes of existence, military science fiction, science fiction that was published by ROC on October 4, 2011 and has 422 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Rising Tides, Iron Gray Sea, Storm Surge, Straits of Hell, Deadly Shores

 Sixth in the Destroyermen military science-fiction series.
 In our Earth, it’s the start of World War II and ships from both sides occasionally go missing in action.
 What both sides don’t know is that not all their ships are destroyed.
 Some pass through a squall into another world, a parallel Earth where humans are not the dominant species.